harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga.md

 ## Update the override.yaml file

-The chart values, explanations of the default values, and descriptions of the fields are available at https://github.com/harness/helm-charts#values.
+Helm chart values, default value definitions, and fields descriptions are available in the [Harness Helm chart repo](https://github.com/harness/helm-charts#values).

 Depending on your target environment, you'll need to update the `override.yaml` file to specify a load balancer or to specify the Harness modules to be deployed.